-Wonder why you’re not getting great job applicants?
+Do you wonder why you’re not getting great job applicants?
 You might want to take a closer look at how you write your job descriptions.
+Instead of focusing on getting a large number of applications, you should concentrate on attracting the right types of employees to hire for your business.

-So how do you create a more effective job description to attract the right candidates?
+Your job listing will be many candidates’ first impression of your company.
+While you want to avoid keyword stuffing, you also don’t want to fill your listing with cliches or fluff.
+So how do you create a more effective job description to attract the best candidates?
 Business owners, recruiters, marketing managers and career experts outlined the basics.

-Rebecca Barnes-Hogg, founder and CEO of YOLO Insights, shared similar views, stating that quality employees will invest in businesses that reflect their own interests and values.
+Rebecca Barnes-Hogg, founder and former CEO of YOLO Insights, shared similar views, stating that quality employees will invest in businesses that reflect their own interests and values.

 “They want to understand your products and what you stand for,” she said.
 “Your ad needs to tell them that.
 The first few sentences need to capture the candidate’s attention.
 Like any effective sales pitch, make it about them and their interests.”